Ian-OBrien-503/sort_analysis/README.md

 linear run time multiplied by the log of the constant, which turns out to be relatively small compared to say n^2 time.
 For very large inputs this is nearly linear but slightly worse, which holds true ion our analysis of the run-times.
 Also regardless of the condition of the array before merge-sort begins it performs approximately the same under all conditions, which is the expected behavior of the merge sort algorithm.

+# *conclusions...*

+It seems that the selection sort and insertion sort were not the most useful sorts.
+They would perform fine for small tasks needed to sort the list of size 100 or less which may be useful for some small applications interpreting small sets of data.
+The ease of implementation of these algorithms makes these much more desirable to choose for cases like these.
+I suppose insertion sort could be useful to check a large set of data to tell you whether it was in order or not, but not very useful for actually performing the sort.

+Merge sort seems much more useful for larger scale applications like sorting customer data from a database, or complex scientific applications where order matters on large sets of data.
+The good news for the merge sort also is regardless of the condition of the data pre-sort you have a relatively fast sort time, even for large data sets.
+I was very impressed that I could sort 16 million integers in any order in approximately 130 seconds.
+The tradeoff here is that the implementation of the merge sort is significantly more difficult.

+All in all, each algorithm has its trade-offs in terms of ease of implementation vs performance, but we should really avoid using sorts similar to selection or insertion sort for large sets of data at all costs.